kasanari/vejde/README.md

 <img width="632" height="352" alt="319cd805-c4ba-4628-8f66-62363ed27a8d" src="https://github.com/user-attachments/assets/ecc28251-e33a-4611-97d0-91c2283688bf" />

+### 3. Train an agent

+Once you have set up the environment, you can train an agent with the provided PPO implementation.
+This repository does not contain a domain-agnostic example yet, but you are advised to take a look at the [RDDL examples](https://gitr.sys.kth.se/jaknyb/vejde-rddl/blob/main/test/test_rl_alt.py)

 ## I want examples!

 The most developed extension of Vejde is the [RDDL extension](https://github.com/kasanari/vejde-rddl).